Pop superstar George Michael dies of heart failure at 53

 The Telegraph newspaper in 2011 described a London concert appearance as an impressive event, calling his voice, “A rich, soulful instrument, it’s capable of serious emotional heft, expertly matching the confessional tone of his own material.”

-He was straightforward about his reasons for starting first a ska band with Ridgeley and later forming WHAM!
+He was straightforward about his reasons for first starting a ska band with Ridgeley and later forming WHAM!

 “I wanted to be loved,” he said.
 “It was an ego satisfaction thing.”